LivelyIE/web/tasks/markdown/T_MortageProtection.md

  one of the policy holders die.
  You will be required by law to take out mortgage protection insurance before your loan is approved.

+Make sure to shop around, you don't need to take out mortgage protection insurance with your lender and rates can vary significantly.

+## Important - Underlying Health Issues

-If you have **any** underlying health issues then it is important to organise mortgage protection insurance well in advance of going Sale Agreed.
-Not having this in place is one of the most common causes of homebuying delays as a health issue can mean a requirement for a letter from your doctor or awaiting results of a more specific medical evaluation.
+Generally you can purchase mortgage protection in a few days.
+However if you have **any** underlying health issues then it is important to organise mortgage protection insurance well in advance of going Sale Agreed.
+Not having this in place is one of the most common causes of homebuying delays as a health issue can mean a requirement for a letter from your doctor or awaiting results of a more specific medical evaluation as requested by the insurance company.

 You can easily change the start date and protection amount after you go Sale Agreed.

-Make sure to shop around as rates can vary significantly.
-You do not need to take out mortgage protection insurance with your lender.

 ### What if I am unable to get insured?